Prep School FAQs

 Is there Prep School on the weekends?

-There is no Prep School on the weekends but the facility is open for retail, group classes, and for monthly graduation ceremonies!
+There is no Prep School on the weekends but the facility is open for retail, group classes and private tutor sessions.

 My dog is enrolled in Prep School, can he/she come on an additional day, outside their normal days?